 If you only need a single cup, you’ll waste a lot of money if you get a large-capacity brewed.
-You’re probably more in the market for a single-serve coffee maker, which uses a small amount of coffee grounds, or a prepackaged, disposable container with coffee, like a K-cup.
+You’re probably more in the market for a single-serve coffee maker, which uses a small number of coffee grounds, or a prepackaged, disposable container with coffee, like a K-cup.
 This way you can make a single cup of coffee quickly and with minimum fuss.

 If you’re going to be brewing coffee for a lot of people, the single-serve might not be the way to go.
 It’ll take more time to brew all those single cups of coffee, and you’ll create a lot of trash relative to just using a carafe brewer.
 Carafe brewers pour the coffee into a large pot, called the carafe, which is then used to pour the hot coffee into the cups people will drink from.
 These usually have a capacity of 10 to 12 cups but are sometimes found in larger configurations.

 In some situations, you’re going to want to be able to make both single servings and large carafe portions.
 In theory, you could buy two separate machines, but you wouldn’t get great value, since it that would cost more, and you wouldn’t be using either machine all of the time.
 Instead, you should go for one of the combination machines on the market today, which feature both a carafe brewer and a single-serving brewer.

 You’re going to get a decent-to-good cup of coffee on most coffee brewers today.
 Consequently, the biggest difference between models, other than the amount of coffee created, is the number and kind of features that come on each model.
 While these features may not affect the quality of the coffee, they will certainly change how much you like using the machine.